vzafrin/learn-git/lessons/using-the-desktop.md

 ![Clone Icon](https://raw.githubusercontent.com/bulib/learn-git/using-the-desktop/images/using-the-desktop-clone-icon.png)

-Click on that icon and follow what happens in your desktop client.
+Click on that icon and you should clone the repository into your desktop client.

 ## Create a branch

+Creating branches is a core concept in Git and allows us to keep one working copy - aka the master branch - and numerous branches for testing ideas, improving the project, and fixing errors.
+By creating a branch for a specific task or goal, you can work on that effort without effecting the master branch until it is finalized and ready to go.

+Our next task is to create a branch using the desktop client.

 ## Commit a change